Vulture (Marvel Comics): Isidoro Scarlotti

-Isidoro Scarlotti was born in Italy, attaining a doctorate in atomic science and rising to become the czar of the International League of Criminals, constructing a series "super atomic bombs" with which to hold the world ransom, and wearing a mechanised vulture mask.
-In an attempt at preventing the flaming heroes Human Torch and Toro from interfering with his plans, the Vulture builds robot duplicates of the heroes programmed to commit crimes and murders in order to discredit them; when the Torch and Toro arrive at their boss Chief Wilson's office, they learn that the Vulture has kidnapped his daughter Mary, with his trademark Vulture plane spotted en-route to New Mexico.
-Following it to the Vulture's hideout, melting through its walls, they are confronted by the Vulture, who traps them with a wall of radiation deflecting their fire powers, before fleeing the scene, leaving Mary behind to watch them die.
-After the radiation-proof Torch is able to save them, the Torch and Toro return to Chief Wilson's office and stop their Vulture-made robotic duplicates from killing the Chief, before learning of the Vulture's ransom demand to the world's governments to surrender and rush back to his base in New Mexico, trashing his equipment.
-On revealing his identity, the Vulture traps the heroes in his base again, which begins to fill with acid, threatening to smother their flame.
-After revealing he has set the atomic pile in his base to explode, the Vulture flees, with the Torch and Toro barely able to escape in time, the Torch believing it to be far from the last they will hear of the Vulture.
+Isidoro Scarlotti was born in Italy and attained a doctorate in theoretical physics.
+Craving power and wealth, he rose to become czar of the "International League of Criminals", constructing a series of "super atomic bombs" with which to hold the world ransom, and wearing a mechanized vulture mask as the "Vulture" to conceal his identity.

+In an attempt at preventing the flaming heroes Human Torch and Toro from interfering with his plans, Vulture builds robot duplicates of the heroes programmed to commit crimes and murders in order to discredit them; when the Torch and Toro arrive at their boss Chief Wilson's office, they learn that Vulture has kidnapped his daughter Mary, with his trademark Vulture plane spotted en-route to New Mexico.
+Following it to Vulture's hideout and melting through its walls, they are confronted by Vulture, who traps them with a wall of ionized radiation deflecting their fire powers, leaving Mary behind to watch them die.
+After the radiation-proof Torch is able to save them, the Torch and Toro return to Chief Wilson's office and stop their Vulture-made robotic duplicates from killing the Chief, before learning of Vulture's ransom demand to the world's governments and rushing back to his base in New Mexico, trashing his equipment.
+On revealing his identity, Vulture traps the heroes in his base again, which begins to fill with corrosive acid.
+After revealing he has set the atomic pile in his base to explode, Vulture flees, with the Torch and Toro barely able to escape in time, the Torch believing it to be far from the last they will hear of Vulture.